Omni Router Usage#

 • X-SGLang-Omni-Route-Attempt: currently 1

-Router logs include a route-completion record for buffered and streaming requests.
-Each record contains the request ID, selected worker, path, stream flag, inferred capabilities, status code, duration, and terminal outcome.
+HTTP routes emit route_completed after worker selection and route_rejected before selection.
+Completion records contain the request ID, selected worker, path, stream flag, inferred capabilities, status code, duration, and terminal outcome.

 Failure Handling#